virgesmith/humanleague/README.md

 The package also contains the following utility functions:
 - a Sobol sequence generator
 - construct a closest integer population from a discrete univariate probability distribution.
-- an algorithm for creating multidimensional integer populations from fractional ones, constrained to the marginal sums in each dimension.
+- an algorithm for sampling an integer population from a discrete multivariate probability distribution, constrained to the marginal sums in every dimension.
 - 'flatten' a multidimensional population into a table: this converts a multidimensional array containing the population count for each state into a table listing individuals and their characteristics.

 Version 1.0.1 reflects the work described in the [Quasirandom Integer Sampling (QIS)](http://jasss.soc.surrey.ac.uk/20/4/14.html) paper.